How Long to Change Your Name in California?

 The 3 Parts – How Long to Change Your Name in California

 To have your Name Change recognized by government agencies, schools, banks and other organizations, you need to present them with a California Superior Court Order.
-Here are the three steps:
+Here are the three steps to get your Certified Decree Changing Name (Court Order):

 How much time each step takes will depend on how much time you can spend on it.
 So, how long to change your name in California depends on you.
 This is particularly true for steps 1 and 3.